You Can Repurpose Your Existing Skills To Start A Business, Without Throwing Away Your Years Of Experience.

 When you’re thinking about quitting your job, your next question is very likely, “What would I do next?
-What business or alternative career should I start?”
+What business could I start?”

 Today, I want to break down how you can learn to repurpose the skills you already have to create a business you can love.